List of Great Teacher Onizuka episodes

-The Great Teacher Onizuka anime television series is based on Tohru Fujisawa's manga series of the same name.
+The anime television series Great Teacher Onizuka is based on Tōru Fujisawa's manga series Great Teacher Onizuka.
 Animated by Studio Pierrot and directed by Noriyuki Abe, the series ran for 43 episodes and was broadcast on Fuji Television from June 30 1999, to September 24, 2000.
 During the original run, episodes were identified as "lessons" and did not have titles.
 The episode titles in the list below are from the English Tokyopop release.

 The anime series uses five pieces of theme music: two openings and three endings.
 The first opening theme, "Driver's High" by L'Arc-en-Ciel is used from episodes 1–17.
 The second opening theme, "Hitori no Yoru" by Porno Graffitti is used from episodes 18–43.
 The first ending theme, "Last Piece" by Kirari is used from episodes 1–17.
 The second ending theme, "Shizuku" by Miwako Okuda is used from episodes 18–33, while the third ending theme, "Cherished Memories" by Hong Kong Knife is used from episodes 34–42.
 The first opening theme, "Driver's High" is used as the ending theme in episode 43 and an insert song in episode 17.